|

 is a positive approach to build the business to suit potential

+buyers within the time frame in question.
 My final question for you is how do you allocate your

 people, time and capital to be in alignment with your